Infectious mononucleosis

 Duncan's syndrome: rare, X-linked recessive; defective T cells fail to destroy EBV-infected cells; associated development of autoimmune disease and lymphoma.

-It is not recommended that affected children need to be excluded from schools and other childcare settings unless appropriate for their own well-being12.
+It is not recommended that affected children need to be excluded from schools and other childcare settings unless appropriate for their own well-being.115

 Patients are traditionally advised to avoid contact sports for three weeks because of the risk of splenic rupture.
-An ultrasound study of 19 patients found that in 16 splenomegaly resolved in four weeks but in three it took eight weeks.
-The authors recommended that advice should be guided by ultrasound findings and this should perhaps be considered in patients who regularly participate in such sports13.
+An ultrasound study of 19 patients found that splenomegaly resolved in four weeks in 16 patients, but it took eight weeks to resolve in the other three.
+The authors recommended that advice should be guided by ultrasound findings and this should perhaps be considered in patients who regularly participate in such sports.16

 Advise paracetamol for analgesia and control of fever.